NREL/SOEP-QSS/README.md

 The QSS-style continuous trajectory of zero-crossing functions will give accurate crossing times when the QSS tolerance is small enough to make the trajectory very close to the actual zero-crossing function.
 With larger QSS tolerances or fast-changing variables this may not be accurate enough.
 The current QSS solver can perform Newton iterative refinement of zero-crossing roots (using the `--refine` option), typically only requiring 1-2 iterations to converge.
 Root refinement is expensive and is probably not needed with most models.
 With FMU-based models root refinement is even more expensive: all observees (dependencies) of the zero-crossing variable must be set to the value at each iteration time and then the variable value and derivative must be evaluated by the FMU.
 This root refinement approach works well when the initial guess provided by the continuous trajectory tightly represents the actual zero-crossing function.
 When larger tolerances are in use this may not hold and a more robust approach will be needed.

+The zero-crossing method now used in this solver that bases the zero-crossing variables' representation on the continuous representation of their dependent variables provides more accurate crossing times and probably does not require root refinement in most situations with typical tolerances.

 A robust approach to large-tolerance zero-crossing root finding will probably have these characteristics:
-* Setting a dtZ time step for the zero-crossing variable that is sufficiently small to avoid missing zero crossings.
+* Setting a `dtZ` time step for the zero-crossing variable that is sufficiently small to avoid missing zero crossings.
-* Sampling the function value out from the interval start time with dtZ steps until a crossing is localized or the trajectory-based root estimate is reached.
+* Sampling the function value out from the interval start time with `dtZ` steps until a crossing is localized or the trajectory-based root estimate is reached.
 * Refinement with a Newton or Brent type algorithm from the root estimate and restricted to the interval of localization/interest.
 * A option to enable the large-tolerance root finding either directly or when a specified tolerance level is exceeded.